256B.0623 Covered service: adult rehabilitative mental health services.

 (4) meet with mental health rehabilitation workers and practitioners, individually or in small groups, at least monthly to discuss treatment plans of recipients, and approve by signature and document in the recipient's file any resulting plan updates;

-(5) meet at least twice a month with the directing mental health practitioner, if there is one, to review needs of the adult rehabilitative mental health services program, review staff on-site observations and evaluate mental health rehabilitation workers, plan staff training, review program evaluation and development, and consult with the directing practitioner;
+(5) meet at least monthly with the directing mental health practitioner, if there is one, to review needs of the adult rehabilitative mental health services program, review staff on-site observations and evaluate mental health rehabilitation workers, plan staff training, review program evaluation and development, and consult with the directing practitioner; and

-(6) be available for urgent consultation as the individual recipient needs or the situation necessitates; and
+(6) be available for urgent consultation as the individual recipient needs or the situation necessitates.

 (d) An adult rehabilitative mental health services provider entity must have a treatment director who is a mental health practitioner or mental health professional.
 The treatment director must ensure the following: